nijnstein/Blast/README.md

 BLAST has become freely available for anyone,

 A lot of work remains on Blast and how fast it gets done depends on how many active users it has.
-Nevertheless a lot of needs can be fulfilled with this high performance oriented script engine for use in Unity.
+Nevertheless a lot of needs can be fulfilled with this performance oriented script engine for use in Unity.

 If you earn money with a product using blast you should buy a license in the unity asset store which grants you bugfix support for $4,99/seat.